Lavanyabn1997/Terraform/README.md

 Map → dictionary ( key → value pairs)
 Object → a full form with fields ( name, age, role together)

+Expressions and Functions in Terraform

+In Terraform (from HashiCorp), expressions and functions are used to compute values dynamically instead of hardcoding them.
+They make your Infrastructure as Code flexible and powerful.

+What are Expressions?

+An expression is anything that produces a value.It can be:
+A variable reference
+A math operation
+A condition
+A function call

+Types of Expressions

+1.1 Basic Expressions - Refers to a variable value. var.instance_type

+1.2 Arithmetic Expressions - Used for calculations.
+2 + 3
+10 * 5

+1.3 Conditional Expressions - If environment is prod → large instance, else small. var.env == "prod" ? "large" : "small"

+1.4 Interpolation Expressions - Creates dynamic strings.
+"server-${var.env}"

+Functions in Terraform

+What are Functions?

+A function is a built-in operation that transforms or computes values.

+Syntax:

+function_name(argument1, argument2)

+Common Terraform Functions
+2.1 length() - Returns number of elements.

+length(["a", "b", "c"])

+Output: 3

+2.2 upper() / lower() - Converts text case.

+upper("terraform")

+Output: "TERRAFORM"

+2.3 join() - Combines list into string.

+join("-", ["dev", "app", "server"])

+Output: "dev-app-server"

+2.4 split() - Splits string into list.

+split("-", "dev-app-server")

+Output: ["dev", "app", "server"]

+2.5 lookup() - Gets value from a map.

+lookup({env = "dev", size = "t2.micro"}, "env")

+Output: "dev"

+2.6 merge() - Combines multiple maps.

+merge({a = 1}, {b = 2})

+Output: {a = 1, b = 2}

+2.7 element() - Fetches item from list by index.

+element(["a", "b", "c"], 1)

+Output: "b"